asmundstavdahl/pytexel/README.md

 ## Features

 - Pixel-accurate ASCII art rendering using Pillow for image processing.
-- Tile-based caching for fast repeated conversions (`tileCache.pkl`).
+- Tile-based caching for fast repeated conversions using NumPy arrays.
 - Command-line tools (`texelate.py` and `texelate.sh`) for quick one-off conversions.
 - Python API via `Texelator` and `Texel` classes for integration into custom scripts.
 - Live Pygame-based demos for animated ASCII output.